 Roy Elrod Semper Fi Lunch Group

-Earlier this year, the lunch group lost its venue and has moved to the Fredericksburg Baptist Church on Caroline Street.
-Additionally the name of the group has changed to the Roy Elrod Lunch Group.
+Earlier this year, the lunch group lost its venue and has moved to the Great American Buffet in Central Park.
+Lunch starts at 1100 and normally there is a guest speaker.
+The name of the group has changed to the Roy Elrod Semper Fi Lunch Group.
 Roy was a a retired Marine (LtCol) who participated in the invasion of Tarawa and seriously wounded on Saipan that ended his active service in WW 2. .
 Roy received a Silver Star for actions on Tarawa.

 Our 1st Commandant Joe Bongiovi